quic-qrb-ros/qrb_ros_imu/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] This change requires a documentation update

+## Issue Number (if applicable)
+Issue Number

+## Version Update Suggestion
+- [ ] Yes
+- [ ] No

+## Document update commit
+If need update version, so need update Document Package, need commit id in Internal GitHub

+## Suggested New Version
+e.g., v1.2.3.4

+## Solution Approach
+Provide a brief description of the approach taken to resolve the issue or implement the feature.

+## Clang Format Verification:
+Confirm that the code passes local clang-format checks and adheres to the project's coding standards.

 ## How Has This Been Tested?

 Please describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.
 Please also list any relevant details for your test configuration.